yellows8/browserhax_fright/README.md

 * 3) Exit the browser and re-enable wifi.
 * 4) Launch the browser.
 By just launching the browser(with the current URL set to the mp4), the exploit will automatically trigger without any more user-input.

 See the following for a hosted version of this: http://yls8.mtheall.com/3dsbrowserhax.php

+Wii U is also affected: all Wii U titles which use mvplayer.rpl(included with each title using it) are affected since that uses libstagefright.
+At the time of writing, the Internet Browser title from system-verson 5.5.0 is still affected.
+The author of this New3DS-browser exploit does not have any actual Wii U libstagefright exploit, at the time this New3DS-browser exploit was released.